Boost Your Frontend Workflow with Chrome AI DevTools (2026)

 Chrome DevTools Console Insights

-For JavaScript or network issues, check out Console Insights:
+For JavaScript or network issues, check out Console Insights (a separate AI feature from the CSS debugger above):

 • In the Console tab, hover over an error and click "Understand this error"